 Your tour guide with years of experiences, from historical consultant to television shows, to the haunted streets of Galveston will have the answers to all of your paranormal questions and is ready to fill your mind with the dark history of Galveston ghosts.

 • Children under 12 must be accompanied by an adult.

 • Tours meet daily at 6, 8 and 10pm

-• Meet at 24th and Sealy near the 23rd street entrance of the Rosenberg Library
+• Meet at 24th and Sealy across the street from the 2310 Sealy Avenue entrance of the Rosenberg Library

 SOME OF THE HAUNTED SITES YOU’LL SEE ON YOUR AWESOME ADVENTURE

 John Sealy wanted to the best for his family so, we decided to build them the largest and most lavish house on the Island.
 The children play room was in the attic and had a Broadway stage.
 To this day the children continue to perform for anyone brave enough to witness the stage doors opening and closing by themselves.
 Magnolia Sealy, the head of the household is seen wandering the halls too shy to speak with visitors.

 Only one person ever liked living at the Normandy Inn and that was the man who brought Satanism to the island.
 One week after construction, a young boy threw himself out of the window… AND LIVED.
 When asked why he did such a thing, he replied, “Something evil was going to kill me”.
 Now The Normandy Inn has become a pilgrimage site for those who practice voodoo, black magic, Satanism and witch craft.
 Many sacrificial rituals have taken place here including… A HUMAN!
 To this day, it is still used as a portal the hell.